hunter-college-ossd-fall-2019/nancydocode-weekly/about.md

 permalink: /about/
 ---

-**Nancy** is a 31 years old second BA degree(Her first degree is in Screen Writing) student at City University of New York(CUNY) - Hunter College studying Computer Science while learning a new language and culture at the same time.
+**Nancy** is a 31 years old second BA degree(Her first degree is in Screenwriting) student at City University of New York(CUNY) - Hunter College studying Computer Science while learning a new language and culture at the same time.
 She was born in midtown Manhattan, New York City, but grew up in Seoul, South Korea since she was 5-year-old, and moved back to NYC a few years ago.
 She likes writing, reading books, watching movies, taking photos, riding a bicycle, hiking, swimming and running in Central Park.

 # Favorite